tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 * **Security**

 In August 2017, a weakness in the Bitcoin merkle tree design was found to reduce the security of SPV clients which could allow an attacker to simulate a payment of arbitrary amount to a victim using a SPV wallet, and trick the victim into accepting it as valid[10].
 This brute force attack particularly affects systems that automatically accept SPV proofs and could be carried out with an investment of approximately $3 million[11]
+Furthermore, SPV clients pose the risk of a denial of service attack against full nodes due to processing load (e.g 80Gig disk reads) when SPV clients sync and full nodes themselves can cause a denial of service against SPV clients by returning NULL filter responses to requests[14].
+Peter Todd's Bloom-io-attack aptly demonstrates the risk of SPV denial of service[15].

 * **Privacy**

-The BIP37 SPV[13] Bloom filters don't have relevant privacy features and leak information such as determining if multiple address belong to a single owner, as well as leaking of IP address[12] (if TOR or VPNs aren't used).
+The BIP37 SPV[13] Bloom filters don't have relevant privacy features[7] and leak information such as determining if multiple address belong to a single owner, as well as leaking of IP address[12] (if TOR or VPNs aren't used).